MartiPuigV/server-cosmix/README.md

 # Retrieve the log file

 The log file can be retrieved via /dev/log.txt.

-**WIP**
-It resets each month.
-Each monthly log file can also be retrieved as soon as i implement it.
-**WIP**

 ## 2. Dashboard site

 A simple dashboard-like static site.
 It shows the current state of the detector, assuming 5 minutes of unrecorded coincidence means that it is down.
-If the detector's last sent coincidence is more than 5 minutes ago, it is considered down.

 The latest coincidences can also be viewed in the form of a date.
 This dashboard is accessible by anyone, as it allows no control over the server.

-You can find it over at https://server-cosmix.onrender.com/dashboard
+You can find it over at <https://server-cosmix.onrender.com/dashboard>

 # Currently in development

+An archive functionality for older log files (> 1 month) is in development.
+It will be open to anyone.

+This project is still under developpement.
+The website may be down or unfunctional.

+I am currently facing some unfortnuate problems with the Arduino script.
+The source code for it will be published as soon as possible.

 I built this as part of a school project.
 Please report any bugs or vulnerability issues via the issues tab or a pull request.